JoeyLeoBen/NHL_Analysis/README.md

 ## **Executive Summary**

 ### **Key Findings**
-The analysis reveals that **Shots in Prime scoring areas, save percentage, and special teams performance** are the strongest predictors of regular season success.
+The analysis reveals that **shots in prime scoring areas, save percentage, and special teams performance** are the strongest predictors of regular season success.

 - Teams that generate **scoring chances in high danger levels** tend to perform better, highlighting the value of offensive pressure in prime scoring areas.
 - **Special teams efficiency (penalty kill and power play success)** plays a crucial role in determining overall win totals.